Evaluating dispositional explanations of obedience

 Â

-INDIVIDUAL DIFFERENCES: It is possible that individual differences play a role in the formation of an authoritarian personality.
-Middendorp and Meleon's (1990) research has indicated that individuals with lower levels of education are more likely to exhibit traits associated with the authoritarian personality when compared to their highly-educated counterparts.
-If these findings are valid, it may be inferred that obedience is not exclusively attributed to authoritarian personality characteristics, but could also be influenced by educational levels.
+INDIVIDUAL DIFFERENCES: It is possible that individual differences contribute to the formation of an authoritarian personality.
+Middendorp and Meleon's (1990)Â research indicates that individuals with lower levels of education are more likely to exhibit traits associated with the authoritarian personality than their highly educated counterparts.
+If these findings are valid, it may be inferred that obedience is not exclusively attributed to authoritarian personality traits but may also be influenced by educational level.

 Â